-We found that the MITRE ATT&CK® taxonomy of behavioral techniques best fits our philosophy, so we exclusively use ATT&CK throughout Red Canary (supplemented by our own techniques when appropriate, which we contribute back to ATT&CK).
+We found that the MITRE ATT&CK taxonomy of behavioral techniques best fits our philosophy, so we exclusively use MITRE ATT&CK throughout Red Canary (supplemented by our own techniques when appropriate, which we contribute back to MITRE ATT&CK).

-Many Red Canary objects are mapped to ATT&CK to aid your understanding and response:
+Many Red Canary objects are mapped to MITRE ATT&CK to aid your understanding and response:

-- Each detection analytic (detector) is mapped to one or more ATT&CK techniques the analytic identifies.
+- Each detection analytic (detector) is mapped to one or more MITRE ATT&CK techniques the analytic identifies.

 - A coverage heatmap allows you to understand the total technique coverage that Red Canary contributes to your security program.

-- Potentially threatening events resulting from detection analytics show the set of ATT&CK techniques that led to the identification of the event.
+- Potentially threatening events resulting from detection analytics show the set of MITRE ATT&CK techniques used to identify the event.

-Many reports and summary reviews also incorporate ATT&CK as a dimension to further your understanding of what techniques are being used in your environment (including a heatmap of techniques involved in confirmed threats).
+Many reports and summary evaluations include MITRE ATT&CK as a dimension to help you understand what techniques are used in your environment (including a heatmap of techniques involved in confirmed threats).

-What if Red Canary identifies a technique that is not in ATT&CK?
+What if Red Canary identifies a technique that is not in MITRE ATT&CK?

-How can I see what ATT&CK techniques Red Canary detects?
+How can I see what MITRE ATT&CK techniques Red Canary detects?

-We provide an ATT&CK matrix heatmap that shows the technique coverage Red Canary contributes to your security program.
+We provide a MITRE ATT&CK matrix heatmap that shows the technique coverage Red Canary contributes to your security program.

-Learn more about using ATT&CK heatmaps to understand Red Canary's detection coverage.
+Learn more about using MITRE ATT&CK heatmaps to understand Red Canary's threat coverage.

-Red Canary has worked with the ATT&CK team throughout their definition of subtechniques and are very excited about how they improve the usability of ATT&CK.
-Subtechniques will be supported throughout Red Canary as soon as MITRE completes their release.
+Red Canary has collaborated with the MITRE ATT&CK team throughout the definition of sub-techniques and is very excited about how they improve MITRE ATT&CK usage.